Rolisteam/DiceParser/HelpMe.md

 > 3d[-20--9]

-Rolling 3 dice, values ars between -20 and -9.
+Rolling 3 dice, values are between -20 and -9.

 ### Instruction: Roll two (or more) kinds of dice at once